sgumirov/mailspider/README.md

 Scalability-related feature.
 Added sending of instance ID and message source endpoint ID with message to output in HTTP headers.
 For details see below "Instance ID".

-Source endpoint ID is now sent always.
+Source endpoint ID is now being sent always.
 See details in "Source endpoint ID" section below.

+Fixed issue with multiple email endpoints caused by multiple "delete old mail" routes with the same ID.

 ### Changes in 1.13